 Once an application reaches a certain size (and this is quite early on), it pays to automate the smoke tests.
 A test automation tool can then run through the necessary steps to perform the smoke tests and verify the outcome.
 Teams can easily automate calls to an API with one of the many tools that exist today.
 The UI is slightly harder to test automatically, but even for user interfaces, you can still find tools that make it easier (like Waldo).

 Obviously, teams can use both manual and automated smoke tests.
 Maybe certain tests are difficult to automate.
 Or maybe the team wants to keep a human touch to the testing.
 Another reason could be that certain smoke tests start out as manual tests and are automated later on if deemed appropriate.

 How to Perform Smoke Testing

 The first step to smoke testing is part of overall test case management, deciding what to test.
 We don't just want to test all features and all user scenarios.
-As stated earlier, smoke tests are a form of regression tests, but we only want to test the major features of the application.
+As stated earlier, smoke tests are a form of regression tests, but smoke test cases should only test the key features of the application.
 So the key is to decide what the major features are.

 Things to Remember When Smoke Testing